Yoga and cultural appropriation: Appropriating yoga

 The scholar of religion Andrea Jain writes in her book Selling Yoga that "advocates of the Hindu origins position" assert that practitioners of postural yoga have not observed what they consider to be the Hindu roots of yoga, and therefore "denounce what they consider yoga marketers' illegitimate cooptation and commodification of yoga."
-She states that such claims "cannot stand serious historical scrutiny", quoting David Gordon White's comment that "Every group in every age has created its own version and vision of yoga."
+She states that such claims "cannot stand serious historical scrutiny", quoting the Indologist David Gordon White's comment that "Every group in every age has created its own version and vision of yoga."
 White states that this has been possible because the concept of yoga is extremely malleable.
 Jain writes that Hindu objectors have two primary concerns.
 Firstly, they feel that "popularized systems of postural yoga are corruptions of what they consider authentic yoga."
 Secondly, they feel that "Hinduism does not get due credit" when yoga is appropriated in this way.
 Jain states that modern yoga had two major narratives.
 Vivekananda promoted what he called raja yoga, a spiritual movement, and he criticised "body-centered yoga practices".
-Later, other leaders (such as Yogendra and Kuvalayananda) looked to Hinduism in a different way, so that postural yoga was "reconstructed and medicalized" to turn them into "modern fitness techniques deemed original to Hinduism".
+Later, other leaders (such as Yogendra and Kuvalayananda) looked to Hinduism in a different way, so that postural yoga was "reconstructed and medicalized" to turn its practices into "modern fitness techniques deemed original to Hinduism".
 Jain states that some objectors claim that yoga is Hinduism's intellectual property, so that commercial yoga is effectively theft.
 She writes that the Hindu origins position, however, "ignore[s] the dynamic history of yoga", and that protest "emerges from a distorted view of history that serves a fierce will to power".